top of page

 What to find vegan kids

-Many parents worry about whether their children are getting enough of the right nutrients in order to thrive.
+Many parents worry about whether their children are getting enough of the right nutrients to thrive.
 Following a vegan way of life can provide a child with a variety of nutritious foods supporting healthy growth and development, but there are some important considerations.

 Then finally there’s the issue of pickiness.
 Food refusal and a love for everything beige is tricky for any parent to deal with but gets vegan parents circling back to the concern about nutritional deficiencies.
 Furthermore, there are many vegan junk foods on the market now and foods high in salt, sugar and saturated fat which we need to be mindful of when buying highly processed foods.
 However, with time and careful planning, it is absolutely possible to ensure your child gets all they need from a well-thought-out vegan diet.